robenkleene/audio-references/ableton-live/ableton-live.md

 ## Drum Rack

+- Pan and individual volume controls are available under "Show/Hide Chain List"
-* Hold `⌘` and drag to a sample slot in a Drum Rack: Automatically inserts an intermediary instrument rack.
+- Hold `⌘` and drag to a sample slot in a Drum Rack: Automatically inserts an intermediary instrument rack.

 ## Sample Playback